DFE-Digital/polis-whitelabel/client-admin/src/content/accessibility.md

 ## How accessible this website is

 We know some parts of this website aren't fully accessible.
-In addition to the [issues that fail compliance](#non-compliance-with-the-accessibility-regulations) the following are also known about:
+In addition to the issues that fail compliance (detailed in a later section) the following are also known about:

 ### General accessibility issues

-* Extensive use of italic text which is difficult to read for those with partial sight
+* Extensive use of italic text which is difficult to read for those with partial sight.
-* Bold styling used for non-emphasised words causing screen readers to emphasise the wrong parts of the page
+* Bold styling used for non-emphasised words causing screen readers to emphasise the wrong parts of the page.
-* Dynamic feedback in the statement submission appears in different parts of the page and with different wording which makes for confusing experience
+* Dynamic feedback in the statement submission appears in different parts of the page and with different wording which makes for confusing experience.
 * Errors presented as red text on white background don't have sufficient contrast in many cases.

 ### Observations from using JAWS screen reader